Welcome to Sixth Form

 Culture

-This year over 120 students are enrolled on full time Year 12 and Year 13 courses.
+We are proud to be NOA, and each year over 120 students are enrolled on full time Year 12 and Year 13 courses.
 Despite the steady increase in student numbers, class sizes are relatively small (15 students on average), and this is central to our commitment to a relentless focus on high quality student learning.
-We welcome students from neighbouring schools and are delighted to be first choice for students from local providers; this year we welcome 10 external students to our school.
+We welcome students from neighbouring schools and are delighted to be first choice for students from local providers; this year we welcome 24 external applications for September 2024.

 Tutor